 Tenant selection for Public Housing is based on income, and date and time of the application.
 The waiting list for Public Housing closed on April 4, 2023.
-Housing Connect maintains a site-based waiting list for Valley Fair Village, a public housing community designated for elderly and non-elderly disabled.
-The waiting list for Valley Fair Village opened effective July 20, 2015 and remains open at this time.
+Housing Connect maintains a site-based waiting list for Valley Fair Village, a mixed population public housing development.
+The waiting list for Valley Fair Village opened effective July 20, 2015 and remaining open at this time.